-He co-founded it, ran it for years, and has been CEO since 2010.
+He co-founded it, ran it for years, and was the CEO since 2010.
 He largely shaped “America’s Healthiest Grocery Store’ into what it is.
 Interestingly, he was allowed to remain as CEO even after the acquisition.
 That says something.

-Why?
-He’s 67 years old.
-The grocery sector is getting more highly competitive, so it’s conceivable that Amazon might think WF would be better served by a younger, more dynamic, and more technology-savvy leader.
+Why retire?
+He’s almost 70 years old.
+The grocery sector is getting more highly competitive, and Amazon probably thought WFM would be better served by a younger, more dynamic, and more technology-savvy leader.